appwrite/demos-for-functions/python/backup-to-storage/README.md

 ## 🎯 Trigger

 Head over to your function in the Appwrite console and under the Settings Tab, enable the `storage.files.create` event.
+Or, Just press Excecute